September 28, 2012

 September 11, 2012

 I spy a lot of fantastic deals on previous season pieces by Kate Spade and other designers on the Neiman Marcus website.
 They received an influx of clearance goods and many of them are an additional 25% off (through Wednesday, Sept.
 12th)!
 Although (if I remember correctly) it was technically a spring season piece, I could easily see this beautiful beaded black dress making the rounds at holiday parties.
-And this plaid skirt will compliment any fall wardrobe.
+And this plaid skirt will complement any fall wardrobe.